 CITYPOP — Japanese 90s Retro Fonts

 A popular trend of musical culture, fashion, and lifestyle came from Japan back in the late 70s to 90s.
 Also known as Vaporwave, Future Funk, and Synthwave in the American music industry.
-This pack of 5 cool Japanese fonts was tailored to mimic the era mentioned above.
+This pack of 5 cool fonts was tailored to mimic the era mentioned above.
+Their versatility is a dream for every designer!

 Japanese Brush

 The turn has come for something conventional to step out to this selection of Japanese fonts.
 The brush-made handcrafted typeface looks like it has just been inscribed on a paper scroll.
 Use it for reserved and terse designs, logotypes, branding, and clothing designs.
-Maybe you can develop your own creative signature?
+Maybe you can develop your own creative signature with this brush font?

 OKAMI | Display Font